 Our staff offers counseling and referrals to community resources in areas of need such as:

 - Occupational information on non-traditional careers

 Students may initiate their own use of these services or may be referred by college staff, faculty, area high school counselors, social agency personnel, or other professionals.

 Experiencing difficulty in class?
 Returning or readjusting to college?
 Need assistance to get through a tough exam?
 Tutoring is available at no cost to you if you are a currently enrolled ATC student.
-Your tutor will be a student who has successfully completed class.
+Your tutor will be a student who has successfully completed the class.
 Tutors are available in most subject areas.

 Instructional departments, on an optional basis, may establish approved exams to be administered by the Special Populations Coordinator for exemption purposes.
-Students with prior military training, documented prior education and/or work experience may take a course exemption test before registering for a course.
+Students with prior military training documented prior education and/or work experience may take a course exemption test before registering for a course.
 The student must obtain a request for exemption testing from the Special Populations Coordinator and pay a fee based on the cost per credit hour.

 Special Populations Coordinator

 Please contact via email or by phone to schedule an appointment.